Where can I go for advice & information?

 When you first come in, one of our team will greet you.
 Our team is friendly, well trained, knowledgeable and there to help you, so feel free to chat to them.

 There is a good chance that one of the team will be able to help you themselves.
-They will take you into a quiet room, if you want some privacy, and talk about whatever assistance you may need.
+They will talk about whatever assistance you may need.

-It may be that there are outside agencies that could also help you, for example with benefits or housing, and if you agree the project worker will be happy to refer you on and support you.
+It may be that there are outside agencies that could also help with benefits or housing, and if you agree we will be happy to refer you on and support you.

 We also run some on-site specialist sessions, such as sexual health, and our advisor would also be able to explain how these services may be of use to you.